uc-cdis/gen3.org/content/resources/user/gen3-client.md

 ### Local Submission History

-In this mode, the application will keep track of which local files have already been submitted to avoid potential duplication in submissions.
-This information is kept in a JSON file under the same user folder as where the `config` file lives, for example:
+The application will keep track of which local files have already been submitted to avoid potential duplication in submissions.
+This information is kept in a JSON file in the "logs" directory under the same user folder as where the `config` file lives, for example:

 ```
-Mac/Linux: /Users/Bob/.gen3/<your_config_name>_history.json
+Mac/Linux: /Users/Bob/.gen3/logs/<your_config_name>_succeeded_log.json
-Windows: C:\Users\Bob\.gen3\<your_config_name>_history.json
+Windows: C:\Users\Bob\.gen3\logs\<your_config_name>_succeeded_log.json
 ```

-Each object in the history JSON file is a key/value pair of the full file path of a file and GUID it associates with.
+Each object in the succeeded log file is a key/value pair of the full file path of a file and GUID it associates with.

-Example of a history JSON File:
+Example of a succeeded log JSON File:

 ```
 {
   "/Users/Bob/test.gif":"65f5d77c-1b2a-4f41-a2c9-9daed5a59f14"
 }
 ```

+In the rare case that you need to upload the same file again, the success log file will need to be moved, renamed, or deleted.
+Alternatively, the file itself can be moved or renamed as the information stored in the succeeded_log.json is the file's fullpath.

 * * *